Did you know that you can see the social media ads your competitors in the recruitment industry are running?

-In 2018, Facebook and Twitter both announced that their advertising solutions would be made far more transparent in light of the Cambridge Analytica scandal and allegations of political interference.
-This has led to the introduction of tools which allow users of both platforms to view the ads companies have been running – regardless of whether they are the intended target audience or not.
+Back in 2018, Facebook and Twitter announced that their advertising solutions would be made far more transparent in light of the Cambridge Analytica scandal and allegations of political interference in the UK and US.
+This led to the social media giants rolling out tools which allow users to view the ads businesses have been running on the platforms – regardless of whether they are the intended audience or not.

 How to View Competitors’ Ads on Facebook

-Not only does Facebook’s ad transparency feature enable you to view the ads that a page is currently running on Facebook, but it also includes those on Instagram and Messenger as well.
+Not only does Facebook’s ad transparency feature, Facebook Ads Library, enable you to view the ads that a page is currently running on Facebook, but it also includes those appearing on Instagram and Messenger as well as its Audience Network (which is where ads appear on apps and news websites).
 Here’s how to use it in four simple steps.

 How to View Competitors’ Ads on Twitter

-Here’s how to view your rivals’ promoted tweets.
+Here’s how to view your rivals’ promoted tweets using Twitter’s Ad Transparency Center.

-- The layout of this sub-site replicates the standard Twitter feed.
-Click the search box in the top right-hand corner and then type the name or Twitter handle of the firm whose ads you would like to see
+- The layout of this site replicates the standard Twitter feed.
+Click the search box in the top right-hand corner and then type the name or Twitter handle of the firm whose ads you would like to see.

-- You will then be taken to a page which displays all of the tweets that the business has promoted over the last seven days
+- You will then be taken to a page which displays all of the promoted tweets that the business has run over the last seven days.

 - Unlike Facebook’s tool, Twitter’s Ads Transparency Center displays the engagement each promoted tweet has received in the form of retweets and likes but not replies.
 You are also able to interact with the tweet’s media and click through to visit its landing page.

-How Can I Use These Tools to My Advantage?
+How Can I Use These Social Media Advertising Tools to My Advantage?

-Facebook and Twitter’s transparency tools can provide you with some valuable insights into your competitors’ social media marketing strategies.
+The tools provided by Facebook, Twitter and LinkedIn can provide you with some valuable insights into your competitors’ social media marketing strategies.
 Here are four key areas that you should focus on when reviewing your rivals’ paid social media posts:

 1. What is the purpose of the ad?

 Are they focusing on candidate or client acquisition?
 Do they appear to be using paid social to advertise a role that they are struggling to fill?
-Or are they hiring themselves?
+Or are they hiring internally?

 2. What messaging is used?